akeneo/pim-docs/developer_guide/migration/index.rst

 **Enterprise Edition**

-From CE v1.4 to EE v1.4 the file is named: UPGRADE-1.4.md
+From CE v1.4 to EE v1.4, in the archive, you'll find a file named: UPGRADE-CE-1.4-EE-1.4.md